webduinoio/tutorials/app/en/_tutorials-md/info-03-faq.md

 - ###4.
 Is it still necessary to burn Arduino firmware?

-	>Since the Webduino Fly is based on the Arduino UNO, it is **necessary** to follow  Firmata Protocol to burn firmware to your Webduino Fly (In the tutorial [Arduino firmware download and buning](info-07-arduino-ino.html), we give you detailed instructions on how to do this).
+	>Since the Webduino Fly is based on the Arduino UNO, it is **necessary** to follow  Firmata Protocol to burn firmware to your Webduino Fly (In the tutorial [Arduino Firmware Download / Burn](info-07-arduino-ino.html), we give you detailed instructions on how to do this).
 However, it is not necessary to burn the firmware to the Webduino Mark 1 because the default firmware has already been implemented.

 - ###5.
 Can Webduino run while my browser is closed?